 You may be wondering, “Does everyone with Hashimoto’s have this variation, and does it make Hashimoto’s worse?”

-The answer is no!
-In fact, a recent study by Arakawa and colleagues of thyroid patients with Hashimoto’s and Graves’, found that polymorphisms – that is, gene variations that may lead to the abnormal expressions – were as common in autoimmune thyroid disease as they were in the normal population.
-Additionally, the authors concluded that the severity of autoimmune thyroid disease (AITD) did not correlate with whether one had this gene variation or not.
+The answer is a bit complicated!
+A 2012 study by Arakawa and colleagues of thyroid patients with Hashimoto’s and Graves’, found that polymorphisms – that is, gene variations that may lead to the abnormal expressions – were as common in autoimmune thyroid disease as they were in the normal population.
+[10]

 Here’s an excerpt from the study: